risingwavelabs/risingwave-docs/versioned_docs/version-1.6/guides/ingest-from-mysql-cdc.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/ingest-from-mysql-cdc/" />
 </head>

-Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.
+Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, and then delivering the changes to a downstream service in real time.

 RisingWave supports ingesting row-level data (`INSERT`, `UPDATE`, and `DELETE` operations) from the changes of a MySQL database.
 The supported MySQL versions are 5.7 and 8.0.x.